haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/automated_restraints.md

 A dedicated parameter can be turned **on** to automatically discover base-pairs and generate restraints between nucleotides to keep them together.
 For this, simply set the `dnarest_on` to true (`dnarest_on = true`) in the corresponding CNS modules (mainly `[flexref]` and `[mdref]`).

+*Note* that while the parameter name only contain DNA in its name, it is also functional for RNA!